dzcpy/transliteration/README.md

 ### slugify(str, options)

-Convert unicode string to slugs.
-It can be savely used in URL or file name.
+Converts unicode string to slugs.
+So it can be safely used in URL or file name.

-You can provide an `options` parameter in the form of
+__Options:__
 ```
 {
   lowercase: true,